Mal de Debarquement

 It is possible that the main title of the report Mal de Debarquement is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Mal de debarquement syndrome (MdDS) is a rare and little understood disorder of the body's balance system (vestibular system) and refers to the rocking sensation and/or sense of imbalance that persists for an excessive length of time after an ocean cruise, plane flight or other motion experience.
-Most people after exposure to an ocean trip or long airplane ride will experience "motion" after the event is over and for a short period of time.
-But for persons with MdDS, these sensations may last for six months or a year or even many years.
+Most people after exposure to an ocean trip or long airplane ride will experience "motion" after the event is over and for a short period of time, with two days being the upper limit of normal.
+But for persons with MdDS, these sensations may last for 1 month or a year or even many years.
 Symptoms may diminish in time or periodically disappear and reappear after days, months, or years, sometimes after another motion experience or sometimes spontaneously.
 This syndrome is probably more common than the literature might lead us to believe, as the level of awareness in the general population as well as among health personnel is very low.

 The disproportionate length of time over which the discomfort persists is normally unaccompanied by nausea, nor is it responsive to motion-sickness drugs.

-For reasons that are not understood, women are overwhelmingly more likely to come down with MdDS than are men.
+For reasons that are not understood, middle aged women are overwhelmingly more likely to come down with MdDS than are men.
 However, most studies so far have disavowed hormones as a cause.

 Vestibular Disorders Association